LeonidGrr/accrete/README.md

 Accrete.rs
 ========================
-Rust port of Accrete, planetary system generation program.
+Rust port of Accrete, planetary system generation algorithm.
 Based on 'Formation of Planetary Systems by Aggregation: A Computer Simulation' by Stephen H. Dole.
 Improved and extended by many talented people during past ~50 years ([good overview here](https://github.com/zakski/accrete-starform-stargen), also brief history below).
 This version of Accrete can be used for procedural generation of plausible planetary system for game development or education purposes.

 ## Features